Interior Design – An Architectural Foundation

 Those that are interested in following this artistic path must have education beyond high school.
 Individuals often pursue an associate’s degree or a bachelor’s degree in interior design.
 In those states that require it, licensure must be obtained, since it is illegal to practice in states that require licensure without it.
 For more information on interior design click on the here on the link for the Bureau of Labor Statistics

-Additional information can be found by clicking here on the link for O Net Online For information on schools for training, click here on the link to Interior Design and Decorating Schools If you want more information on the difference between a designer and interior decorator, click on the image below.
+Additional information can be found by clicking here on the link for O Net Online For information on schools for training, go to www.interior-design-decorating-schools.org.
+If you want more information on the difference between a designer and interior decorator, click on the image below.
 The book by Tag Goulet and Catherine Goulet, called Become An Interior Decorator discusses the difference between these two specialties.

 Designing can lead to exciting and fulfilling work, many business opportunities, meeting new and exciting people, personal freedom and a comfortable income.